 In February 2016, John made news at the Georgia State Economic Forecasting Conference, calling “expert” industry forecasts wildly optimistic.
 He correctly called for 780,000 starts nationally, as opposed to the 977,000 predicted by other industry experts.

-After graduating from Samford University with a BA in Finance/Economics, John worked as a marketing executive in the Atlanta housing industry until starting ViaSearch in 1995.
-He has been with Smart Numbers since 2001.
+After graduating from Samford University with a BA in Finance/Economics, John worked as a marketing executive in the Atlanta Housing Industry until starting ViaSearch.

 |Frank K. Norton, Jr.

 Georgia native, Frank K. Norton, Jr. joined his family’s business, The Norton Agency, in 1986 as manager of both Commercial and Residential Real Estate Divisions.
 He was promoted to President of the holding company in 1997 becoming CEO Chairman in 2007 and today manages a network of 63 associated real estate, investment and financial services businesses with an annual volume exceeding $660 million.